Close Menu

 According to the press release from the NY Attorney General’s Office, there was an investigation by the Office of the Attorney General.
 Following that investigation, it became clear that several of Valve’s titles allow players to “pay for the chance to win something, even though these things are virtual items.
 A deeper dive into the lawsuit reveals that the authorities name Dota 2, Team Fortress 2, and Counter-Strike 2 specifically.
 According to them, these games and their mechanics violate New York’s Constitution and Penal Law.

 Truth be told, the Loot Boxes have been in a legal gray area for several years now.
 Many countries are still figuring out ways to deal with it.
-Counties like South Korea, for example, require companies to show the likelihood of obtaining specific items.
+Countries like South Korea, for example, require companies to show the likelihood of obtaining specific items.
 You also have areas where loot box mechanisms are only available to users over 18.

 In the case of Valve, the authorities believe that they entice users to pay for the chance to acquire a rare virtual item.
-In other words.
-The system functions in a way similar to what could happen when placing a bet.
+In other words, the system functions in a way similar to what could happen when placing a bet.

 It seems like Counter-Strike 2 is the most “dangerous” because the NY Attorney General stated that the process resembles a slot machine.
 This directly links the case-opening process to casino-style mechanics.
 To make its statement even stronger, the authorities state that the virtual items themselves do not have any in-game functionality, but they can be sold for money online.
 This is where we have to remind you about the infamous AK-47 skin that sold for more than $1M in 2024.